cstamas/vertx-sisu/README.md

 with `@Singleton`, as that might result in unexpected situation for Vert.x itself.
 * make sure sisu index is generated for your JAR.
-You can have that either by using org.eclipse.sisu:sisu-maven-plugin maven plugin, or, by having org.eclipse.sisu:org.eclipse.sisu.inject dependency on compile classpath (latter is not quite usual, as sisu is more a runtime dependency as compile time)
+You can have that either by using org.eclipse.sisu:sisu-maven-plugin maven plugin, or, by having org.eclipse.sisu:org.eclipse.sisu.inject dependency on compile classpath (latter is not quite usual, as sisu is more a runtime dependency then compile time)

 # Building it